JoshMcKin/em_aws/README.md

 increased by in the AWS.config options.
 Connection pools were problematic for S3 calls that required the :path option for em-http-request and would return AWS::S3::SignatureDoesNotMatch errors; so for now S3 calls with paths do not make use of the connection pools.

-## Heroku Gotcha
-When deploying to Heroku, if you get "NameError: uninitialized constant Syck::Syck", you need to vendorize em_aws

-From your apps root directory run:

-    gem unpack em_aws --target vendor/gems

-Update you gemfile:

-    gem 'em_aws', :path => "vendor/gems/em_aws-0.0.3"

-Finally, run bundler and make sure you check-in your new Gemfile.lock.
-I'm pretty sure the Syck error is do to an outdated version of rubygems and bundler on Heroku, but as of yet have not been able to reproduce it locally.

 ## References

   [aws-sdk](https://github.com/amazonwebservices/aws-sdk-for-ruby)